SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_VSPP.md

 ## Usage

-The element created using this driver has the following data pages:
+The element created using this connector has the following data pages:

 - **General**: Displays information regarding the device itself, such as the System Description, Uptime, Contact, Name and Location.